sekantsec/sekantsec.github.io/_posts/2025-07-27-power-browser-based-phishing-detection.md

 [**Phishing**](https://en.wikipedia.org/wiki/Phishing) is one of the oldest — and still one of the most effective — tricks in a cybercriminal’s toolkit.
 From fake login pages to deceptive email links, phishing sites are designed to fool users into handing over credentials, financial info, or worse.

 Traditionally, the web has fought back with server-side scanning and blocklists.
-But there’s a faster, more private, and more adaptive way to detect phishing: **Browser-Based analysis**.
+But there’s a faster, more private, and more adaptive way to detect phishing: **Browser Embedded Intelligence (BEI)**.

 In this post, we’ll break down why detecting phishing pages inside the browser (without sending data to a server) is a powerful alternative to traditional methods.